Singapore Airlines Flight Delays and Flight Cancellations

 Had a flight delay with Singapore Airlines in the last 3 years?
 You could be eligible to claim compensation.

-Did you know that any delayed, canceled or overbooked flight you’ve taken in the last 3 years could be eligible for compensation from the airline?
+Did you know that any delayed, cancelled or overbooked flight you’ve taken in the last 3 years could be eligible for compensation from the airline?
 Wherever you’re flying from -- EU, US or international, you have unique passenger rights for the region.
 With Singapore Airlines you could be eligible for up to $600 in compensation for delays, cancellations, or overbooked flights.
 Learn more about your air passenger rights when your flight has been delayed and what steps to take next.

 Singapore Airlines Claim Processing Efficiency